-Chanterelles sautéed with garlic and dill are a Russian culinary specialty that celebrates simplicity and rich flavors.
-This dish highlights the woody taste of chanterelles, enhanced by the aroma of garlic and the freshness of dill.
+Sautéed chanterelles with garlic and dill are a Russian culinary specialty that celebrates simplicity and rich flavors.
+This dish highlights the earthy taste of the chanterelles, enhanced by the aroma of garlic and the freshness of dill.
 Easy to prepare and naturally gluten-free, this recipe is ideal as a side dish.
 I served them with a chanterelle tartlet .
-A real invitation to fall!
+A true invitation to autumn!

 Ingredients